eviltester/thingifier/challenger/src/main/resources/content/apichallenges/solutions/authorization/get-post-secret-note-bearer.md

 ---
 date:  2021-07-25T09:30:00Z
 title: API Challenges Solution For - Use Bearer Tokens
-description: How to solve API challenge 37 and 38 - Use bearer token as authorization mechanism
+description: How to solve API challenge - Use bearer token as authorization mechanism
 ---

-How to complete the Bearer Token challenges to GET and POST the secret note.
+# How to complete the Bearer Token challenges

+Another authentication mechanism is the Bearer Token.
+Each API Challenger has a secret note bearer token that can be used to authenticate and GET or POST the secret note.

 ## 	Bearer Token Secret Note Challenges